What is predictive maintenance?

 How do predictive maintenance and IoT analytics work?

 The first step in the predictive maintenance process involves the collection of real-time data and information from connected IoT network assets across the business.
-This data must then be stored and managed in such a way that it can readily be processed, accessed, and analysed.
+This data must then be stored and managed in such a way that it can readily be processed, accessed, and analyzed.
 The “predictive” component comes into play when artificial intelligence (AI) and machine learning technologies are applied to the data to make it start telling a useful and actionable story.

 There are four basic stages to the architecture of predictive maintenance and an Industrial IoT (IIoT) network: